Review and Improve Predictions

 Bulk-add samples (optional)

 If you already have a CSV or JSONL of labeled data, you can skip ahead.
-Open the Samples tab and click Import.
-Each row should contain an input and the correct label.
+Open the Import tab and upload the file — each row an input and its correct label.
 This is the fastest way to bootstrap if you’ve already done a labeling project.

 Annotate from the API